AuxStudio/react-native-boiler-plate/docs/TESTING.md

 ## Unit testing

-We use [Jest]() for our unit testing.
+We use [Jest](https://facebook.github.io/jest/) for unit testing.

+### Conventions

+- All test files should end in `.test.js`, e.g. `Example.test.js`.
+- All test files should be located in the `__tests__` folder within the component folder as per the [style guide](./STYLE_GUIDE.md#directory-structure).
-When writing tests for components, be sure to test all the props (with the exception of any style or style derivative props, e.g. textStyle).
+- When writing tests for components, be sure to test all the props as well as testing that the component works when no required props are passed in.